 We then analyze the sensitivity of the optimal execution strategy when the risk aversion parameter is positive or the permanent impact matrix is asymmetric.
 Since the impact matrices appear both in the Hessian matrix and the linear coefficient of the quadratic objective function for the execution cost problem, the optimal execution strategy in general may be quite sensitive to their perturbations.
 We show that the optimal execution strategy is Lipschitz continuous in the impact matrices and provide upper bounds on the size of the change in the optimal execution strategy.
 These upper bounds are represented in terms of the change in the impact matrices and a magnification factor, which is essentially the Lipschitz constant.
 We also present upper bounds for the magnification factors.
 These upper bounds explicitly specify which factors may magnify the effect of estimation errors on the optimal execution strategy.
 For example, following the established upper bounds, it can be easily seen that the change in the optimal execution strategy decreases when a large risk aversion parameter is chosen.
 In general, upper bounds for the magnification factors depend on the eigenvalues of the block tridiagonal Hessian matrix defined by the covariance matrix, the impact matrices, and the risk aversion parameter.
 The upper bounds can be simplified when the permanent impact matrix and its perturbation are symmetric.
-Under these assumptions and the additional assumption of a positive risk aversion parameter, the magnification factor becomes small, for small perturbations, when the minimum eigenvalue of either the covariance matrix or the combined impact matrix Θ is large.
+Under these assumptions and the additional assumption of a positive risk aversion parameter, the magnification factor becomes small, for small perturbations, when the minimum eigenvalue of either the covariance matrix or the combined impact matrix $\Theta$ is large.
 When both of these minimum eigenvalues are small, the optimal execution strategy may be very sensitive to the estimation errors.
-These results implicitly evince that the optimal execution strategy for trading a single asset is expected to be less sensitive than the optimal execution strategy for trading portfolios.
+These results implicitly evince that the optimal execution strategy for trading a single asset is expected to be less sensitive than the optimal strategy for trading portfolios.

 We also illustrate the sensitivity of the efficient frontier to perturbations in the impact matrices through simulations.
 Our computational results demonstrate that, when short selling is prohibited, the optimal execution strategy and efficient frontier are less sensitive than the case when short selling is permitted.
 Indeed, when short selling is allowed, the efficient frontier can be quite sensitive to perturbations in the impact matrices.
-In particular, when the permanent impact matrix is symmetric, changes in the efficient frontier can become very large for a small risk aversion parameter if perturbations in the permanent impact matrix are asymmetric.
-Finally, we compare the effect of estimation errors in the covariance matrix on the optimal execution strategy and the efficient frontier with their sensitivity to perturbations in the impact matrices.
-Our simulations indicate that perturbations in the impact matrices affect both the optimal execution strategy and the efficient frontier more prominently than perturbations in the covariance matrix, particularly when the risk aversion parameter is small.
+In particular, when the permanent impact matrix is symmetric, changes in the efficient frontier can become very significant for a small risk aversion parameter if perturbations in the permanent impact matrix are asymmetric.
+We also observe that, for the minimum variance execution cost strategies, estimation errors can lead to large variations in the expected execution cost strategy can change significantly.
 Our sensitivity analysis is restricted to the execution cost problems and perturbations for which both the original problem and perturbed problems have unique optimal solutions.

 The presentation of the paper is as follows.
-The mathematical formulation of the execution cost problem is described in section 2.
-We discuss, in section 3, the sensitivity of the optimal execution strategy to perturbations in the impact matrices and provide upper bounds on the size of its change.
-Simulations are carried out in section 4 to illustrate the effect of perturbations in the impact matrices on the efficient frontier and optimal execution strategy.
-Concluding remarks are given in section 5.
+The mathematical formulation of the execution cost problem is described in §2.
+We discuss, in §3, the sensitivity of the optimal execution strategy to perturbations in the impact matrices and provide upper bounds on the size of its change.
+Simulations are carried out in §4 to illustrate the effect of perturbations in the impact matrices on the efficient frontier and optimal execution strategy.
+Concluding remarks are given in §5.